Margherita de L'Épine: Life

 According to Downes, Margherita brought her husband at least 10,000 guineas.
-These "costly canary birds," as Cibber called the Italians, increased their income (8 pounds. a week was a singer's salary) by performances at private houses and other special engagements.
+These "costly canary birds", as Cibber called the Italians, increased their income (8 pounds. a week was a singer's salary) by performances at private houses and other special engagements.
 Margherita's singing must have possessed great merit and cleverness, and was said to be superior to anything heard in England at the time.
-She had been joined in 1703 by her sister Maria Gallia, who, however, did not become equally popular, and her only important rival was Mrs. Tofts, an established favourite at Drury Lane.
+She had been joined in 1703 by her sister Maria Manina, who, however, did not become equally popular, and her only important rival was Mrs. Tofts, an established favourite at Drury Lane.

 On the second appearance of "the Italian gentlewoman" upon these boards, early in 1704, a disturbance arose in the theatre.
 Mrs. Tofts's servant was implicated, and Mrs. Tofts felt it incumbent upon her to write to the manager to deny having had any share in the incident.
 The jealousy between the two singers, whether real or imagined, now became the talk of the town and the theme of the poetasters.
 The fashionable world was divided into Italian and English parties.
 Hughes wrote:

-Rowe, and others, wrote less pleasantly of "Greber's Peg" or "The Tawny Tuscan," and her conquests.
+Rowe, and others, wrote less pleasantly of "Greber's Peg" or "The Tawny Tuscan", and her conquests.
 Posterity has, notwithstanding, judged her character to be one of guileless good nature.
-The patience with which she endured the name "Hecate," bestowed upon her in consideration of her ugliness by her husband, has been recorded by Burney.
+The patience with which she endured the name "Hecate", bestowed upon her in consideration of her ugliness by her husband, has been recorded by Burney.

 Dr. and Mrs. Pepusch lived for some time at Boswell Court, Carey Street, where a singing parrot adorned the window.
 In 1730 they moved to a house in Fetter Lane.
 Margherita, advancing in years, "retained her hand on the harpsichord, and was in truth a fine performer," so much so that amateurs would assemble to hear her play Dr. Bull's difficult lessons out of Queen Elizabeth's Virginal Book.
 It appears from a manuscript diary of S. Cooke, a pupil of Dr. Pepusch, that Mrs. Pepusch fell ill on 19 July 1746, and that on 10 August following, "in the afternoon, he went to Vauxhall with the doctor, Madame Pepusch being dead."
 She had been "extremely sick" the day before.

 A replica in oils of Sebastian Ricci's picture A Rehearsal at the Opera, containing a portrait of Margherita, is in the possession of Messrs.
 John Broadwood & Sons, the pianoforte-makers.
 In this group of musicians "Margaritta in black with a muff" (as the title runs) is short, dark-complexioned, but not ill-favoured.
 The original painting is at Castle Howard, the seat of the Earl of Carlisle in Yorkshire.